-To proste technologies in the dissipline of Civil Engineering through research To create technocrats in the discipline of Civil Engineering through research Vision integrated academic programme of UG, PG and Ph.D. of global standards and in turn contribute to the socio-economic development of the nation through research and consultancy.
-DM1 To create, disseminate and integrate knowledge of science , engineering and technology through innovative teaching learning process that expands Civil Engineering Knowledge base and enhance the betterment of industry and human society DM2 To develop , perform forward looking research by integrating proper blend of Mission applied and theoretical knowledge with a positive impact for the society DM3 To educate , inspire and create competent civil engineering professionals who possess the knowledge and skills required by industries for careers or to become an entrepreneur DM4 To serve as a reliable , highly capable resource for society , the profession and the university through activities in the professional organization, committees , consultancy and continuing education
+To create technocrats in the discipline of Civil Engineering through research Vision integrated academic programme of UG, PG and Ph.D. of global standards and in turn contribute to the socio-economic development of the nation through research and consultancy.
+DM1 To create, disseminate and integrate knowledge of science, engineering and technology through innovative teaching learning process that expands Civil Engineering Knowledge base and enhance the betterment of industry and human society DM2 To develop , perform forward looking research by integrating proper blend of Mission applied and theoretical knowledge with a positive impact for the society DM3 To educate , inspire and create competent civil engineering professionals who possess the knowledge and skills required by industries for careers or to become an entrepreneur DM4 To serve as a reliable, highly capable resource for society, the profession and the university through activities in the professional organization, committees , consultancy and continuing education